mclarke/php-oauth-client/README.md

 no token, we have to obtain authorization:

     if (false === $accessToken) {
-        header("HTTP/1.1 302 Found");
+        /* no valid access token available, go to authorization server */ header("HTTP/1.1 302 Found");
         header("Location: " . $api->getAuthorizeUri($context));
         exit;